 First, take our easy quiz to see how your dog by clicking on the red button link below:

-Remember, it is easy to protect your fur-baby’s joints and ensuring maximum play time is to make sure you are providing vital nutrients for their joints.
+Remember, it is easy to protect your fur-baby’s joints, and ensuring maximum playtime is to make sure you are providing vital nutrients for their joints.
 Glyde™ Mobility Chews provides your dog with essential, natural ingredients to promote joint health.
 Glyde is the only joint supplement with three proven key ingredients to relieve the painful signs of arthritis: glucosamine, chondroitin and, the power of New Zealand Green Lipped Mussel (GLM).
-GLM is what makes us different as it is an all-natural ant-inflammatory, helps improve joint function and is one of nature’s best sources of Omega-3 fatty acids.
+GLM is what makes us different as it is an all-natural anti-inflammatory, helps improve joint function, and is one of nature’s best sources of Omega-3 fatty acids.

 Now get on out there, no matter the temperature!
-It’s a great time to celebrate January’s Walk Your Dog Month!
+It’s a great time to get those resolutions going as you celebrate January’s Walk Your Dog Month!